 The Tekfen Foundation for Education, Health, Culture, Art, and Protection of Natural Resources (Tekfen Foundation) was founded in 1999 to provide a more institutional structure for socially beneficial and cultural activities and to help build a liveable future that is in harmony with nature.

-Inspired by the wisdom and foresight of Tekfen’s founding partners and celebrating its 20th anniversary in 2019, Tekfen Foundation allocates significant resources for the support both of education (Turkey’s most vital need) and of endeavours in culture and art (among the most important of indicators of any society’s level of development) and has also carried out countless projects in these areas.
+Inspired by the wisdom and foresight of Tekfen’s founding partners and marks its 25th anniversary in 2024, Tekfen Foundation allocates significant resources for the support both of education (Turkey’s most vital need) and of endeavours in culture and art (among the most important of indicators of any society’s level of development) and has also carried out countless projects in these areas.
 Tekfen Foundation was officially recognised as a “public service corporation” in 2004.

 Tekfen Foundation